18 Taking a Stand

 The Captain cleared his throat, uncomfortable with the idea.
 “We can’t make everyone our family, Conall.”

 Caleb stood to make his point.
 “He’s not talking about everyone, Father.
 He’s referring to Eva Marie, Graybard, and Dali.
 We stood with them when no one else could.
-The people of Bon Abbi are gentle folk who wouldn’t know how to defend themselves.”
+The people of Bon Abbi are gentle folk who don’t know how to defend themselves.”

 Placing his arms on the table, Captain Munro leaned forward.
 “What do you know about battles?
 It’s nothing like the games you play with the McKanzel boys.
 People get hurt.
 Some even die.”